weiyuwu47-pixel/Proof-of-Concept-for-a-blockchain-based-agricultural-finance-guarantee-network-on-Injective-EVM/README.md

 ---

 ## 👤 About the Author
+Open to DevRel opportunities.

 Bachelor’s degree in Computer Science.

-From 2023 to 2024, worked as a product manager on the digitalization of provincial agricultural financing guarantee systems in Anhui and Liaoning. focusing on system design and cross-institution coordination
+From 2023 to 2024, worked as a product manager on the digitalization of provincial agricultural financing guarantee systems. focusing on system design and cross-institution coordination

 Currently a Chinese-language finance content creator.

-Open to DevRel opportunities.